GETTING BRACES AND WHAT YOU SHOULD KNOW

 - Invisalign – These are clear and can be removed.
 They will be more expensive, and it is usually older people who choose these.
 They are harder to see, so fewer people will know that they are having work done.

 Self-ligating braces are close to the teeth straightening devices that have been used for generations and would have automatically been offered to previous generations who were getting braces.
-The new style ones, however, can be ceramic or clear and will be visible.
+The self-ligating style ones, can be ceramic or clear but still will be visible because they are bigger compared to normal ceramic braces.
 There is also an absence of elastic bands as there are clips used instead, and they are just as good at holding the wire on the tooth.
 As a result of this, cleaning will be more efficient and effective.
 These braces will be suitable of any sort of problem and give the orthodontist total control over what happens.
 The only concerns are that they are not totally invisible and can be damaged if not treated gently.

-Here the braces will be harder to see as they are attached to the inside of the mouth.
+This particular style of braces are harder to see as they are attached behind the tooth close to the tongue hence the term “lingual braces”.
 They work just as well as other braces and soon you should have perfectly straight teeth.
-The wires will be moving the teeth; it is just that no one else will know about it.
+The wires will be moving the teeth as well as traditional braces the only difference being no one else will know about it.
 In case you are worried that the back of your teeth will not be suitable to hold the braces, this will not be the case as they will be made to fit them.
-Their major advantages are that they cannot be seen at all and they are suitable for use whatever the issue is with the straightness of the teeth.
-There are a couple of disadvantages including getting used to having something in that part of the mouth, and also the expense incurred when getting braces.
+Their major advantages are that they are only visible to the wearer and work the same magic as traditional braces, the end result being straight teeth.
+There are a couple of disadvantages including having to get use to having something in that part of the mouth, and also the expense incurred when getting these particular style of braces.

 While there will not be a great deal of pain if the braces are placed on the teeth correctly, it is likely that they may take a little getting used to.
 There is no need to be worried if you feel a little bit of discomfort for the first few days, but if it drags on, it will be best to get back in contact with the orthodontist who fitted them and have them checked out.
 Most of the time it will be just the settling in period, but on occasions, there could be something loose that is digging into the soft tissue, or something that has been put on too tightly and forcing the teeth to move too quickly.